What is Last-In First-Out (LIFO)?

 Under IFRS and ASPE, the use of the last-in, first-out method is prohibited.
 However, under GAAP, the use of Last-In First-Out is permitted.
 The inventory valuation method is prohibited under IFRS and ASPE due to potential distortions on a company’s profitability and financial statements.

 The revision of IAS Inventories in 2003 prohibited LIFO from being used to prepare and present financial statements.
-One of the reasons is that it can lead to a reduction in tax burden in the case of inflating prices.
+One of the reasons is that it can reduce the tax burden in the case of inflating prices.
 Recall the example we did above and assume that the sales price of a unit of inventory is $15:

 - COGS = $1,700